Wild whale shark in open ocean near Puerto Princesa, Palawan Philippines

 Can you see whale sharks in Palawan, or only in Cebu?

 Yes — you can see whale sharks in Palawan.
-Puerto Princesa is one of the few places in the Philippines where whale sharks can be encountered completely wild, with no feeding.
-Unlike Oslob in Cebu where sharks are fed daily, Puerto Princesa's whale sharks are free-swimming migratory animals following natural plankton blooms.
-The season runs April through October, with peak sightings May through September.
+Puerto Princesa is one of the places in the Philippines where whale sharks may be encountered in open ocean, with no feeding.
+Unlike Oslob in Cebu where sharks are fed daily, Puerto Princesa's whale sharks are free-moving animals following natural food sources.
+The season runs April through October, with stronger reporting from May through September.

 Are whale shark sightings guaranteed?